joeljuca/at-arvore/NOTES.md

   - No load tests too :( but tests and CI are on its way
 - I've spent literally most of my time on this test **debugging GitHub Actions!** :weary:
   - MSQL over GitHub Actions drove me nuts
+- I've added some functional tests for reference.
+I'm not covering all cases but it should be enough to have an idea of my testing skills

 --
 Joel Jucá